One of the most fascinating, unreliable narrators you’ll read this year, for fans of The Talented Mr. Ripley and Rules of Civility.

-Rose Baker seals men’s fates.
-With a few strokes of the keys that sit before her, she can send a person away for life in prison.
-A typist in a New York City Police Department precinct, Rose is like a high priestess.
+It is 1923.
+Rose Baker is a typist in the New York City Police Department on the lower east side.
 Confessions are her job.
-It is 1923, and while she may hear every detail about shootings, knifings, and murders, as soon as she leaves the interrogation room she is once again the weaker sex, best suited for filing and making coffee.
+The criminals admit to their crimes, and like a high priestess, Rose records their every word.
+Often she is the only woman present.
+And while she may hear about shootings, knifings, and crimes of passion, as soon as she leaves that room she is once again the weaker sex, best suited for making coffee.

-This is a new era for women, and New York is a confusing place for Rose.
-Gone are the Victorian standards of what is acceptable.
-All around her women bob their hair, they smoke, they go to speakeasies.
-Yet prudish Rose is stuck in the fading light of yesteryear, searching for the nurturing companionship that eluded her childhood.
-When glamorous Odalie, a new girl, joins the typing pool, despite her best intentions Rose falls under Odalie’s spell.
-As the two women navigate between the sparkling underworld of speakeasies by night and their work at the station by day, Rose is drawn fully into Odalie’s high-stakes world.
-And soon her fascination with Odalie turns into an obsession from which she may never recover.
+But when glamorous Odalie, a new girl, joins the typing pool, despite her best intentions Rose falls under Odalie’s spell.
+As the two women navigate between the sparkling underworld of speakeasies by night, and their work at the station by day, Rose is drawn fully into Odalie’s high stakes world and her fascination with Odalie turns into an obsession from which she may never recover.